mlabs-haskell/plutus-simple-model/README.md

 ```

 The function `sendTx` just submits a block with single TX in it.
 It's ok for most of the cases but
-if we need to test acceptence of several TXs in the block we can use `sendBlock`.
+if we need to test acceptance of several TXs in the block we can use `sendBlock`.

 There is a common pattern for testing to form single TX, sign it with a key and send to network.
 If we don't need to look at the stats we can use function.
 If it fails it logs the error.